MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-latest-update-archive.md

 ## November 2019 Update (2.75.5649.341)

-Our our November updates were as welcome as a happy family gathering.
+Our November updates were as welcome as a happy family gathering.

 # [Power BI Desktop](#tab/powerbi-desktop)